forattini-dev/tuiuiu.js/docs/hooks/use-focus.md

 ## Overview

-Tuiuiu provides a centralized focus management system with **automatic Tab navigation** (inspired by Ink).
+Tuiuiu provides a centralized focus management system with **automatic Tab navigation**.
 Components register themselves with the focus manager and can query their focus state.

 ## Automatic Tab Navigation